TacticalMetaphysics/LiSE/README.md

 ``collide.py`` is ported from Kivy's ``garden.collider`` module and carries the MIT license.

-The allegedb, LiSE, and ELiDE source files are licensed under the terms of the GNU General Public License version 3.
-If you make a game with it, you have to release any modifications you make to LiSE itself under the GPL, but this doesn't apply to your game code.
+The allegedb, LiSE, and ELiDE source files are licensed under the terms of the GNU Affero Public License version 3.
+If you make a game with it, you have to release any modifications you make to LiSE itself under the AGPL, but this doesn't apply to your game code.
 Game code is that which is loaded into the engine at launch time from modules specified by the following parameters to the LiSE engine:
 * ``trigger``
 * ``prereq``